Programs

 In Lake County, residents of Waukegan have the highest obesity rates, among other health problems, in part due to a lack of access to healthy and affordable produce.
 A significant number of residents live more than a half mile from the nearest supermarket.
 According to the Illinois Report Card for Waukegan CUSD 60, 64% of students receive free or reduced lunches across the school district with many low-income students relying heavily on the meals provided for them at school.

-The Chicago Region Trees Initiative, The Morton Arboretum, and Faith-in-Place have initiated WaukGrow, a planning project, working directly in collaboration with key stakeholders and community centers in Waukegan to build food security and resiliency by determining the feasibility of implementing urban food forests at houses of worship and local schools.
+The Chicago Region Trees Initiative, The Morton Arboretum, and Faith-in-Place initiated WaukGrow, a planning project, working directly in collaboration with key stakeholders and community centers in Waukegan to build food security and resiliency by determining the feasibility of implementing urban food forests at houses of worship and local schools.
+While the project has come to a close key partnerships are still active in and around Waukegan.

 This two-year planning project is focused on building relationships and assessing the needs and interests of the residents of Waukegan, IL, where persistent food insecurity and a desire for greater self-sufficiency have highlighted a need that CRTI can help to meet.